Rhetoric: As a civic art

-Because rhetoric is a public art capable of shaping opinion, some of the ancients including Plato found fault in it.
-They claimed that while it could be used to improve civic life, it could be used equally easily to deceive or manipulate with negative effects on the city.
+Because rhetoric is a public art capable of shaping opinion, some of the ancients, including Plato found fault in it.
+They claimed that while it could be used to improve civic life, it could be used just as easily to deceive or manipulate.
 The masses were incapable of analyzing or deciding anything on their own and would therefore be swayed by the most persuasive speeches.
-Thus, civic life could be controlled by the one who could deliver the best speech.
-Plato explores the problematic moral status of rhetoric twice: in Gorgias, a dialogue named for the famed Sophist, and in The Phaedrus, a dialogue best known for its commentary on love.
+Thus, civic life could be controlled by whoever could deliver the best speech.
+Plato explores the problematic moral status of rhetoric twice: in Gorgias and in The Phaedrus, a dialogue best-known for its commentary on love.

 More trusting in the power of rhetoric to support a republic, the Roman orator Cicero argued that art required something more than eloquence.
-A good orator needed also to be a good man, a person enlightened on a variety of civic topics.
-He describes the proper training of the orator in his major text on rhetoric, De Oratore, modeled on Plato's dialogues.
+A good orator needed also to be a good person, enlightened on a variety of civic topics.
+In De Oratore, modeled on Plato's dialogues, Cicero emphasized that effective rhetoric comes from a combination of wisdom (sapientia) and eloquence (eloquentia).
+According to Cicero, the ideal orator must demonstrate not only stylistic skill but also moral integrity and broad learning, thus uniting theory and practice for the betterment of the state.
+Influenced by Aristotelian ideas, Cicero advanced the tradition by systematizing the five canons of rhetoric—inventio (invention), dispositio (arrangement), elocutio (style), memoria (memory), and pronuntiatio (delivery)—which he saw as key to crafting persuasive discourse.
+In this view, a well-trained orator, who draws from philosophy, law, and other disciplines, is best able to address civic and ethical challenges, thus underscoring Cicero's vision of rhetoric as both an intellectual and ethical pursuit.

-Modern day works continue to support the claims of the ancients that rhetoric is an art capable of influencing civic life.
-In his work Political Style, Robert Hariman claims, "Furthermore, questions of freedom, equality, and justice often are raised and addressed through performances ranging from debates to demonstrations without loss of moral content".
-James Boyd White argues further that rhetoric is capable not only of addressing issues of political interest but that it can influence culture as a whole.
+Modern works continue to support the claims of the ancients that rhetoric is an art capable of influencing civic life.
+In Political Style, Robert Hariman claims that "questions of freedom, equality, and justice often are raised and addressed through performances ranging from debates to demonstrations without loss of moral content".
+James Boyd White argues that rhetoric is capable not only of addressing issues of political interest but that it can influence culture as a whole.
 In his book, When Words Lose Their Meaning, he argues that words of persuasion and identification define community and civic life.
 He states that words produce "the methods by which culture is maintained, criticized, and transformed".
-Both White and Hariman agree that words and rhetoric have the power to shape culture and civic life.

-In modern times, rhetoric has consistently remained relevant as a civic art.
+Rhetoric remains relevant as a civic art.
 In speeches, as well as in non-verbal forms, rhetoric continues to be used as a tool to influence communities from local to national levels.